Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 3. It is open source, so it can run on Google Kubernetes Engine which is part of Google Cloud.
 4. Kubeflow can actually run on anything, whether it's a phone, a laptop, or an on-premises cluster.
 Regardless of where it's run, the code remains the same.

+### Confederated learning
+The idea is you continuously train the model on the device, and then you combine the model updates from a federation of user devices to update the overall model.
+The goal is for each user to get their customized experience because there's model training happening on the device, but still retain privacy because it's the overall model update.